wacncontent/CustomizeTool/addCommentOutput/articles/virtual-machines/virtual-machines-linux-nodejs-running-cassandra.md

 ###Step 3: Map "Local" network to the respective VNETs
-From the Azure Management Portal, select each vnet, click "Configure", check "Connect to the local network", and select the Local Networks per the following details:
+From the Azure classic portal, select each vnet, click "Configure", check "Connect to the local network", and select the Local Networks per the following details:

 | Virtual Network | Local Network |